 2. Don't click links from emails you don't understand the content.

-Sometimes hackers or spammers just need you to click a link from the email they have sent you to enable them to get hold of your information or IP information, they can use your browser information provided through HTTP header to personalize ads to you that will be based on your web experience, this type of ads will get your attention because it is pointed at you for what you like, through this way the hackers can manipulate you till they enter your PC.
+Sometimes perpetrators or spammers just need you to click a link from the email they have sent you to enable them to get hold of your information or IP information, they can use your browser information provided through the HTTP header to personalize ads to you that will be based on your web experience, this type of ads will get your attention because it is pointed at you for what you like, through this way, the cyberpunks can manipulate you till they enter your PC.

 Sometimes you may see advertisements telling you about your PC information and ordering you to download the Anti Virus to clean your PC, just because they mention the name of your device and information doesn't mean they are real.
-These hackers are so smart that sometimes they present themselves as a real entity using the legitimate source Logo.
+These cyberpunks are so smart that sometimes they present themselves as a real entity using a legitimate source Logo.

-3. Don't use your personal email on-site you have zero trust for.
+3. Don't use your personal email on-site you have zero trust.

-Just like if it is too good to be through then it is definitely not through, some cheap lottery website or spam website will tell you to complete a survey to win an iPhone 13 pro max, for christ sake that is not legit they just need your email for marketing purposes, always make sure that you use temporal disposable emails like Email Extra Ninja to sign up, whenever you find yourself in a situation like that.
+Just like if it is too good to be through then it is not through, some cheap lottery website or spam website will tell you to complete a survey to win an iPhone 13 pro max,. that is not legit they just need your email for marketing purposes, always make sure that you use temporal disposable emails like Email Extra Ninja to sign up, whenever you find yourself in a situation like that.

 4. Clear browser history if you suspect anything unusual

-The first thing you should do if you experience some kinda funny behavior from your browser or you begin to notice that your ads preference is changed, you are now seeing some kind of unusual ads on every website you go clear browser history to refresh your system or if you have anti-virus just conduct a full scanning and clean your browser.
+The first thing you should do if you experience some kind of funny behaviour from your browser or you begin to notice that your ad preference is changed, you are now seeing some kind of unusual ads on every website you go clear your browser history to refresh your system or if you have anti-virus just conduct a full scanning and clean your browser.

 5. Stay safe and protected always.

-Spammers and hackers are sending emails every day and mainly this act of service is already programmed on auto pilot, so if they send emails you are more likely to receive one,
+Spammers and cyberpunks are sending emails every day and mainly this act of service is already programmed on autopilot, so if they send emails you are more likely to receive one,

 Thanks for reading